Flat Coset Decompositions of Skew Lattices: Flat Coset Laws

-\begin{remark} Recall that a skew lattice is \emph{left} [\emph{right}] \emph{normal} it it satisfies $x\land y\land z=x\land z\land y$ [$y\land z\land x=z\land y\land x$, respectively].
-Right [left] normality implies normality.
-Due to this, right [left] normal skew lattices satisfy the conditions $(i)$ and $(ii)$ of Proposition \ref{cs_normal}.
-A counterexample to the converse of the implications in that conditions is any normal skew lattice that is not right normal. \end{remark}

-\begin{remark} Roughly speaking, Proposition \ref{cs_normal} tells us that a skew lattice $S$ is normal iff for each comparable pair of $\DD$-classes $A>B$ in $S$, $B$ is the entire left coset of $A$ in $B$ (corresponding to the condition (i), not allowing any pair of left cosets one above the other) and, simultaneously, $B$ is the entire right coset of $A$ in $B$ (corresponding to the condition (ii), not allowing any pair of right cosets side by side). \end{remark}

-\begin{definition} A skew lattice is \emph{right quasi normal} (RQN) if it satisfies the identity $y\land x\land a=y\land a\land x\land a$, and it is \emph{left quasi normal} (LQN) if it satisfies the identity $a\land x\land y=a\land x\land a\land y$.
-Equivalently, right [left] quasi normal skew lattices are the ones for which $(S;\land)$ is a right [left] quasi normal band.
+\begin{definition} A skew lattice is \emph{right quasi-normal} (RQN) if it satisfies the identity $y\land x\land a=y\land a\land x\land a$, and it is \emph{left quasi-normal} (LQN) if it satisfies the identity $a\land x\land y=a\land x\land a\land y$.
+Equivalently, right [left] quasi-normal skew lattices are the ones for which $(S;\land)$ is a right [left] quasi-normal band.
 These bands are defined in \cite{Pe71}.
-Dual definitions determine \emph{[left] right quasi normal} skew lattices.
+Dual definitions determine \emph{[left] right quasi conormal} skew lattices.
 The following results provide us with useful characterizations of such algebras. \end{definition}